What is the Dulles Corridor Metrorail Project?

 With the Silver Line open, why do I continue to see construction activity in some areas?

 Punch list items continue to be completed on the project.
 These are items that don’t hinder the operation of the Silver Line, including paving and landscaping.

-Who is building the parking garages?
+Who built the parking garages?

 Where is the station located?

-Is there commuter parking at this station?
+Is there commuter parking at the Dulles Airport station?

 There is no designated commuter parking at this station; however, existing parking garages for airport travelers adjoin the station.